-Most of the endpoint solutions were good at correctly classifying legitimate applications and websites.
-Five of the seven products allowed all of the legitimate websites and applications.
+All endpoint solutions were good at correctly classifying legitimate applications and websites.
+Five out of the nine products made no mistakes at all.

 • Which products were the most effective?

-Sophos, ESET, Kaspersky Lab and Symantec products achieved the best results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+ESET, Symantec, Kaspersky Lab and Trend Micro products achieved the best results due to a combination of their ability to block malicious URLs. handle exploits and correctly classify legitimate applications and websites.